 Vehicle Maintenance and Repair:

 Whenever possible, minor repair of a campus-owned vehicle will be performed in campus automotive service shops.
-The Grounds and Automotive Manager serves as the Campus Motor Vehicle Inspector (CMVI).
+The Landscape and Fleet Manager serves as the Campus Motor Vehicle Inspector (CMVI).
 CMVI approval is required on any repair exceeding $350.00.

 For commercially performed repairs, which will cost $350 or more, three estimates must be obtained.
 Preferably, one of the estimates should be from an authorized dealer for the make involved.
 If three estimates are not obtainable, an explanation should be retained in the vehicle repair file.